Bitcoin Miner: Buy, Host, or Co-Own? The 2026 Decision Guide

 Model 1: Buy a Miner (Home or Self-Hosted)

 You purchase an ASIC outright.
-A Bitmain Antminer S23 XP currently costs roughly $8,000–10,000.
+A Bitmain Antminer S23 XP currently costs roughly $8,000 to $10,000.
 You run it at home or find rack space yourself.

 The economics in DACH are structurally unfavourable.
-A German or Swiss household electricity tariff runs 25–40 cents per kWh.
-The ebook "Härter als Gold" states it plainly: at 30 cents per kWh versus Paraguay's 5 cents per kWh, the difference is a factor of six in operating cost.
-Home mining in central Europe is, for most investors, a very expensive, very loud, and very warm learning programme.
+A German or Swiss household electricity tariff runs 25 to 40 cents per kWh.
+The ebook "Härter als Gold" states it plainly: at 30 cents per kWh versus Paraguay's low single-cent tariff, the difference is a factor of several times in operating cost.
+Home mining in central Europe is, for most people, a very expensive, very loud, and very warm learning programme.

 Model 2: Hosted Mining

-You buy an ASIC — or finance one — and pay a hosting provider to operate it for you.
-The dominant DACH retail providers in this category include Bitkern (Zug, Switzerland), MIM (Munich, Germany), Cryptohall24 (Germany), Miningshop.ch (Switzerland), and internationally, Compass Mining (Delaware, USA).
+You buy an ASIC, or finance one, and pay a hosting provider to operate it for you.
+The DACH retail providers in this category include Bitkern (Zug, Switzerland), MIM (Munich, Germany), Cryptohall24 (Germany), Miningshop.ch (Switzerland), and internationally, Compass Mining (Delaware, USA).

 You own one machine.
 The provider handles power, cooling, maintenance, and network connectivity.
 You receive the Bitcoin output minus electricity, a hosting fee, and pool fees.